lzhangjianjunl/CBBlockKit/README.md

 ## Usage

-Draw the files into your project and there you go
+Draw the files into your project and there you go, haha

 ## Principle

 ```
-ONE BIG BLOCK BUILD THE INTERFACE.
+ONE BIG BLOCK BUILD EVERYTHING.
 ```

 ## Function